zwacky/wicki-io/content/posts/2021-11-woff2-one-font-format-to-rule-them-all/index.md

 ---

-If you found this post interesting please leave a ❤️ on this tweet and consider following my 🎢 journey about #webperf, #buildinpublic and #frontend matters [on Twitter](https://twitter.com/zwacky).
+If you found this post interesting please leave a ❤️ on this tweet and consider following my 🎢 journey about #webperf, #nonfiction books, #buildinpublic and #frontend matters [on Twitter](https://twitter.com/zwacky).

 {{< tweet 1463833102615293954 >}}